 The defendants in this case asked the judge to issue an order compelling the FHP to turn over their “unredacted” dispatch notes and 911 audio recordings from their investigation.
 The defense argued this information would help them identify potential witnesses to the accident.
 As the judge explained, such information is considered “public records” subject to disclosure under Florida law.

 Normally, however, disclosure requirements exempt the “names and other identifying information of 911 callers.”
 That said, the law allows judges to make an exception when there is an “exceptional necessity” or “extraordinary circumstances.”
 Here, the judge said the defense had established an “exceptional necessity” for the complete records, including the names of any 911 callers, given there was no other way to learn about this information.

 Speak with a Florida Personal Injury Attorney Today

 If you have been injured in an auto accident, or even if you are simply just overwhelmed by the event, you may not think to take the time to locate witnesses at the scene.
 As the case above illustrates, however, there are ways to identify and contact witnesses after the fact.
 But you will need help.

 By working with an experienced auto accident lawyer, you can have a team of trained experts working on your behalf to locate anyone who might have information helpful to your case.
-So if you need legal advice or representation following an accident, contact the Leifer Law Firm today to schedule a consultation.
+So if you need legal advice or representation following an accident, contact Leifer & Ramirez today to schedule a consultation.